moggieuk/Happy-Hare/doc/hardware_config.md

 <br>

 ### b) Hardware Configuration (mmu_hardware.cfg):
-This can be daunting but the interactive installer will make the process easy for common mcu's designed for a MMU (e.g. ERCF EASY-BRD, Burrows ERB, etc)
+This can be daunting but the interactive installer will make the process easier for common mcu's designed for a MMU (e.g. ERCF EASY-BRD, Burrows ERB, etc) and perform most of the setup for you.

-Assuming you are familiar with all that there is one new IMPORTANT step that must be performed by hand.
-You must move most of your `[extruder]` definition into `mmu_hardware.cfg`.
+Assuming you have first run the installer (and perhaps familiar with the early incarnation of Happy Hare) there is one NEW IMPORTANT step that must be performed by hand:  You must move some of your `[extruder]` definition into `mmu_hardware.cfg`.
 This is best illustrated with my actual configuration (pulled from the top of `mmu_hardware.cfg`):

 ```yml
 # HOMING CAPABLE EXTRUDER --------------------------------------------------------------------------------------------------